 A pioneer of alternative country music in the early 1970s, Linda Ronstadt changed her tune and became one of rock's first divas by uttering three little words that sent chills down the spines: "You're No Good."

-The taut takedown—"Feeling better now that we're through/Feeling better 'cause I'm over you"— topped the Billboard Hot 100 exactly 42 years ago today on February 15, 1975.
+The taut takedown—"Feeling better now that we're through/Feeling better 'cause I'm over you"— topped the Billboard Hot 100 this week in 1975.

 It was the then-28-year-old singer's first hit as a solo artist and would prove to be the only No. 1 single in a career that came to an end in 2011 when the 11-time Grammy Award winner was diagnosed with Parkinson's disease.
 But the breakthrough smash established the template that would net Ronstadt another sweet 16 Top 40 singles over the next 15 years, all of them cover songs.